lhurr/SAVOUR/README.md

    ```bash
    cp .env.example .env
    ```
-   - Open the `.env` file and fill in your API keys
+   - Open the `.env` file and fill in the Supabase API keys

 4. **Navigate to Mobile App Directory**
    ```bash